The route begins with Korcula's historic core and transitions into a vineyard and winery tasting segment with indigenous wines.

 Black Island of White Wines

-Korcula Winery Tasting
+Korcula Wine Tour and Winery Tasting

 75 min